Problems tackled: 300,452

 Be aware of degrees of fluency.
 You may think there are only two possibilities – either you stammer or you are fluent.
 Watch and listen carefully when people are speaking on buses, on radio phone-ins, at home and in shops.
 Is everyone as fluent, concise and articulate as you imagined?
 You may discover that many apparently fluent speakers are, in fact, quite hesitant when speaking, and that there is not such a clear division between speaking fluently and stammering.
 You may then begin to accept that you do not have to be fluent all the time.

-Some stammers find they can sing along with others, and that their stammer is not as bad when they are with a lot of people all talking together in the same room.
+Echo earpiece.
+Some stammerers find they can sing along with others, and that their stammer is not as bad when they are with a lot of people all talking together in the same room.
 To reproduce this effect, an earpiece has been developed that sends out an echo of the user’s voice.
 It helps to ‘unblock’ the impediment to speech.
-The device is being tested in scientific studies.
 According to the British Stammering Association, it helps some people but not all.

 Stammering is quite common in the pre-school years.
 Although three out of four children will grow out of it, many authorities think that pre-schoolers who stutter should be treated.
-Research in Australia has shown that treating pre-schoolers with speech therapy using a technique called the Lidcombe programme works well (British Medical Journal 2005;331:659–61).
-Therefore it is worth discussing the problem with your doctor.
-The British Stammering Association (see useful contacts) has a useful page on its website called ‘Stammering in preschool children – how parents can help’.
-If your child is of school age, you could tell his/her teachers about the special sections for teachers on the website of the Michael Palin Centre for Stammering Children (see useful contacts).
+Therefore, it is worth discussing the problem with your doctor.
+The British Stammering Association has a useful page on its website called ‘Stammering in preschool children – how parents can help’.
+If your child is of school age, you could tell his/her teachers about the special sections for teachers on the website of the Michael Palin Centre for Stammering Children.

 • Do not give unhelpful advice, such as ‘slow down’ or ‘take a deep breath’.
 Just accept that the person stammers.